Randolph Scott: World War II

 Shortly after the United States entered World War II, Scott attempted to obtain an officer's commission in the Marines, but because of a back injury years earlier he was rejected.
 However, he did his part for the war effort by touring in a comedy act with Joe DeRita (who later became a member of the Three Stooges) for the Victory Committee showcases, and he also raised food for the government on a ranch that he owned.

-In 1942 and 1943, Scott appeared in several war films, notably To the Shores of Tripoli (1942) at Fox, Bombardier (1943) at RKO, the Canadian warship drama Corvette K-225 (1943) (produced by Howard Hawks), Gung Ho! at Universal and China Sky (1945) at RKO.
+In 1942 and 1943 Scott appeared in several war films, notably To the Shores of Tripoli (1942) at Fox, Bombardier (1943) at RKO, the Canadian warship drama Corvette K-225 (1943) (produced by Howard Hawks), Gung Ho! at Universal and China Sky (1945) at RKO.
 He also made The Desperadoes (1943), Columbia Pictures' first feature in Technicolor.
 The film was produced by Harry Joe Brown, with whom Scott would form a business partnership several years later.

 Scott was one of many Universal stars who made a cameo in Follow the Boys (1944).
 He was in a "northern" with Gypsy Rose Lee, Belle of the Yukon (1944), and made a swashbuckler film for producer Benedict Bogeaus alongside Charles Laughton, the cheaply made production Captain Kidd (1945).

+Scott performed on two radio shows in 1945: "Belle of the Yukon" on Screen Guild Players and "A Lady Takes a Chance" for Old Gold Comedy Theatre.

-Post-World War II career
+Post–World War II career

 In 1946, after playing roles that had him wandering in and out of the saddle for many years, Scott appeared in Abilene Town, a UA release which cast him in what would become one of his classic images, the fearless lawman cleaning up a lawless town.
 The film "cemented Scott's position as a cowboy hero" and from this point on all but two of his starring films would be Westerns.
 The Scott Westerns of the late 1940s would each be budgeted around US$1,000,000, equal to $ today.
 Scott mostly made Westerns for producers Nat Holt or Harry Joe Brown at Warner Bros, although he did make Albuquerque (1948) at Paramount.

 The BFI Companion to the Western noted:In his earlier Westerns ... the Scott persona is debonair, easy-going, graceful, though with the necessary hint of steel.
 As he matures into his fifties his roles change.
 Increasingly Scott becomes the man who has seen it all, who has suffered pain, loss, and hardship, and who has now achieved (but at what cost?) a stoic calm proof against vicissitude.